muchyesdawg/notes/pages/fileTileset.md

 - have several proprietary files
-- use numbers encrypted in bins to store files
+- use numbers encrypted in hex to store data
+- use data to create map
+-
 -